Kekkodf/Infosec-Lecture-Notes/Lecture_03/Lecture_03.md

-# Answers to the questions of Lecture 03
+# Answers to the questions of Lecture 03 - Composable Definitions of Security

 ## 1. What is a Distinguisher?
 A distinguisher between two random variables $x_0$ and $x_1$ is a system $D$ that is allowed to observe the realization of $y$ without knowing in advanced if $b=0$ or $b=1$.
 - $x_0$ and $x_1$ are characterized by the PMDs $p_{x_0},\ p_{x_1}$.